Part I. Outline

 Done.

 That’s it.
 10–15 seconds of being a normal, pleasant human without turning it into a whole interaction.
-I know it’s crazy, but I had to retrain my mind to think, “just be a normal, ordinary person.”
-I’ve spent so much time in isolation, thinking, learning, and out of communities that I almost forgot that people just like be treated ordinary.
+I know it’s crazy, but I had to retrain my mind to think, “just be a normal, and ordinary.”
+I’ve spent so much time in isolation, and also thinking that “performance” is “cool” when it’s not.
+I almost forgot that people just like be treated ordinary.
 Just like “Hey, what’s up?”
+“What are you up to?” etc.

 Part III.
 Interacting with people or individuals in groups.

-If they are with a group of friends, with family, deep in conversation or eating, or wearing headphones, clearly closed off, generally skip.
-You can possibly wait for a “moment” to open up, but definitely don’t barge in.
+If they are with a group or with family, are deep in conversation or eating, or wearing headphones, or clearly closed off, generally skip.
+You can possibly wait for a “moment” to open up, but definitely don’t barge.
 It’s not how a gentleman would act.
-Even a polite “hey I just wanted to say hi” in these situations can land as: “Why is this guy interrupting a private moment?”
+Even a polite “Hey, I just wanted to say Hi” in these situations can land as: “Why is this guy interrupting a private moment?”

 If she’s interested, she’ll give you something back (eye contact, a smile, maybe even re-engage later).
 If not, you’ve created zero pressure.